 My husband Mike and I have a stock of ride tools (tanks, signs, ribbons, etc) that we loan out to other ride managers who need them.
 I also have timed for several rides and help ride managers whenever possible.

 I was AERC Sanctioning Director for most of my 20 years on the AERC Board, and as such was able to help ride managers schedule their rides and give new ride managers any advice they were willing to take.

 I will gladly help any ride manager get started, improve their existing ride, loan ride equipment or just talk logistics to help get going on paperwork

 Introduced to the sport of endurance riding as a youngster, Darlene grew up riding first a Welsh pony, then Arabians and Arab crosses.

-In the mid 90’s, Darlene began competing as an adult, mostly riding borrowed horses.
+In the mid 90’s, Darlene began competing as an adult, mostly riding borrowed horses, owned by a variety of folks.
 This opened the door to having some of her mentors begin asking her to ride their young stock on their first rides, or their first long distance rides of 75 or 100 miles.
 This went on for several years while Darlene’s daughter, Jessica competed on her horse, MC Isaac, who retired from endurance with over 4,000 miles.